RobinaZv/UT_Library_Robotont_Robina-thesis-2025/README.md

 ros2 run robina_rfid big_node
 ```

-and in the visualization terminal run
+and in the visualization terminal run:
 ```
 rviz2 navrviz.rviz
 ```